NOTICE:

 Edmond Halley

-Earth's magnetism is discussed also known astronomer Edmond Halley.
-He organized two research cruises crisscrossing the Atlantic Ocean to explore in detail, how do we change the direction of the magnetic needle.
-In his days, it was long known that the compass does not point exactly to the north and that its deviation from the northern direction (magnetic declination) changes from place to place.
-Halley recognized that some elements of Earth's magnetism with time shifting to the west, and of which with remarkable prescience concluded that the Earth has a "core", which is the bearer of magnetism, and that this core is in arrears in rotation of the outer layer of the Earth.
-Their findings published in 1698, but was then met with positive response.
+Earth's magnetism is also known astronomer Edmond Halley.
+He organized two research cruises across the Atlantic Ocean to study in detail how we change the direction of the magnetic needle.
+It had long been known in his time that the compass did not point exactly north, and that its deviation from north (magnetic declination) varied from place to place.
+Halley recognized that some elements of the Earth's magnetism shift with time to the west, and from this with remarkable prescience concluded that the Earth has a "core", which is the bearer of magnetism, and that this core is in arrears in the rotation of the outer layer of the Earth.
+Their findings were published in 1698, but were then met with a positive response.
 Today it is clear that his ideas were very close to the truth.

 Carl Friedrich Gauss